 15 ])

-For complex enterprise workflows, a single supervisor often gets overwhelmed.
-The solution is supervisors of supervisors, forming a hierarchical tree.
-In a large fulfillment operation, a "Floor Manager" agent might manage an "Inbound Team" (a sub-supervisor coordinating receivers and inspectors) and an "Outbound Team" (a sub-supervisor coordinating pickers and packers).
+For complex enterprise workflows, one supervisor can become a wide routing bottleneck.
+A hierarchy introduces supervisors of supervisors.
+In a large AI platform, a "Release Manager" agent might manage an "Evaluation Team" (a sub-supervisor coordinating benchmark and regression checks) and an "Operations Team" (a sub-supervisor coordinating canary health and rollback readiness).

 Hierarchical structures scale for massive tasks and offer clear separation of concerns.
 No single manager has to remember every detail of every sub-team.

-Deep hierarchies add significant latency.
-Handoff dilution can occur, where the original customer intent loses detail as it passes through multiple layers of managers.
-A request that needs only one database lookup might now take three LLM calls just to decide who does the lookup.
+Deep hierarchies add latency.
+Handoff dilution can occur when the original operator intent loses detail as it passes through multiple manager layers.
+A request that needs only one release-store lookup might now take three LLM calls just to decide who does the lookup.

 Agents hand off to each other directly without a long-lived supervisor.
 OpenAI's experimental Swarm repo[8] made this pattern easy to study, and the current OpenAI Agents SDK exposes the same idea through first-class handoffs.[9][10]
 Handoffs are represented to the model as transfer tools, and input filters can control what history the receiving agent sees.[10]
 In the example below, the triage agent doesn't solve the task itself.
 It selects the specialist that should take over.